simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

    to hold the result of generated select queries, this flag controls whether drift should override `operator ==` and `hashCode` in those classes.
 In recent versions, it will also override `toString` if this option is enabled.
-* `compact_query_methods` (defaults to `true`):
-   For queries declared on a `@DriftDatabase` or `@DriftAccessor` annotation, drift used to generate three methods:
-   A base method returning a `Selectable` and then two helper methods returning a `Stream` or a `Future`.
-   As the `Selectable` class contains its own methods to convert it to a `Stream` and `Future`, the two later methods only exist for backwards compatibility.
-When this flag is enabled, drift won't write them at all.
-   This flag is enabled by default in moor 3.0 and drift, but it can still be disabled.
 * `skip_verification_code`: Generated tables contain a significant chunk of code to verify integrity of inserted data and report detailed errors when the integrity is violated.
 If you're only using inserts with SQL, or don't need this functionality, enabling this flag can help to reduce the amount